SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 10. Hiking

-You can do a leisurely stroll along the Monterey Coastal Trail if you are looking for a flat trail that isn't too hilly.
-Another great, easy trail is at Jack's Peak Park.
+You can do a leisurely stroll along the Monterey Coastal Trail if you are looking for an option that isn't too hilly.
+Another great easy trail is at Jacks Peak Park.
 It has 8+ miles of trails, but also has a parking lot fairly close to the summit if you'd rather drive up and then walk the rest of the way.

 Comments?
 Questions?
 Suggestions?